-SEMO-NASV provides several programs for kids through adults to help recognize abuse, learn when to report and how, and much more.
-Programs like The Green Bear Project, Guide For Mandated Reporters and more allow us to take new steps in stopping abuse before it has a chance to manifest.
+SEMO-NASV provides several programs for kids and adults to help recognize abuse, learn when to report and how, and much more through The Green Bear Project.
+These programs allow us to take new steps in stopping abuse before it has a chance to manifest.
 Below, we’ve outlined some of our programs, as well as tips for you to use in your own educational process with your children.
 All of our classes are FREE.

 A Guide for Mandated Reporters

-Objectives: After completing this 2 hour course, mandated reporters will be able to:
+Objectives: After completing this two hour course, mandated reporters will be able to:

-- Discuss ways to prevent child abuse in schools, churches and civic organizations (establishing appropriate contact between students/teachers, becoming a role model to students, involving adolescents in building non-violent relationships, engaging men as allies, classroom supervision)
+- Discuss ways to prevent child abuse in schools, churches and civic organizations (establishing appropriate contact between students/teachers, becoming a role model to students, involving adolescents in building non-violent relationships, engaging men as allies and classroom supervision).

 - Define child abuse and recognize the importance of Missouri’s mandated reporting laws.

 - Identify signs and symptoms of child abuse.

-- Discover the importance of the Multidisciplinary Teach Approach when dealing with suspected child abuse
+- Discover the importance of the Multidisciplinary Team Approach when dealing with suspected child abuse.

 - Perform a preliminary interview when child abuse is suspected.

-- Report, and document, suspected child abuse in Missouri to Missouri’s Child Abuse Hotline.
+- Report and document suspected child abuse to Missouri’s Child Abuse Hotline.

 Target Audience: All mandated reporters in Missouri which includes: